mitmarcus/agentic_it/docs/design.md

 ### DECISION RULES
 - If search_count >= 3 and still no good docs → answer with what you have
-- If intent = factual + good docs found → answer
+- If intent = informative + good docs found → answer
 - If intent = troubleshooting → troubleshoot
 - If query is too vague → clarify